Sign In Register

 Healthcare Facilities52

-Gotham has an average annual temperature of 47°F (9°C).
+Gotham experiences four distinct seasons with an average annual temperature of 47°F (9°C).
 Winters average 19°F in January while summers reach 72°F in July.
-Annual precipitation is 34.1 inches.
-The area enjoys 260 sunny days per year.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 34.1 inches.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 695 feet.

 Temperature